Top Stories For You

 How Can You Get Rid of Things That Weigh You Down?

-So you know that you need to get rid of some things.
+So, you know that you need to get rid of some things.
 What’s the next step?

 First, take several boxes and address an area of your home.
 Do this space by space so you don’t get overwhelmed.
-The boxes should be labeled “keep,” “donate,” “give away,” “throw away,” and “repair or reuse.”
+The boxes should be labelled “keep,” “donate,” “give away,” “throw away,” and “repair or reuse.”

-If you’re starting with your closet, for example, you’ll take each clothing item and put it in an appropriate box.
-If you find something that you can’t remember wearing and wouldn’t wear in the future, decide whether it’s good enough to donate or give to a friend who would like it, or if it’s not in good enough condition.
+Again, if you find something that you can’t remember wearing and wouldn’t wear in the future, decide whether it’s good enough to donate or give to a friend who would like it, or if it’s not in good enough condition.

 If it’s in poor condition, decide if you’ll throw it away or reuse it as rags.
-Sometimes things that we would wear again are falling apart.
-In this case, decide whether or not you could repair it.
+Sometimes things that we would wear again fall apart.

 Most of us only wear a few items from our wardrobes, even if we’re fashionable.
 This is the first step to getting rid of things in an organized manner.